branchenergy/lambda-handler-rs/README.md

 - It must implement `Debug` and `Serialize` (which are easily derived, as here)
 - It must be used in the return type of _all_ handling functions
-- It is used to create a `LambdaRouter` instance which expects handling functions to return it, with `LambdaRouter::<Response>::new()`
+- It is used to create a `LambdaHandler` instance which expects handling functions to return it, with `LambdaHandler::<Response>::new()`

 Next we define three async functions that handle the events themselves; this is where most of the code in your binary actually resides.
 Each takes an `event` of type